Progressive web app

 A progressive web application (PWA), or progressive web app, is a type of web app that can be installed on a device as a standalone application.
 PWAs are installed using the offline cache of the device's web browser.

 PWAs were introduced from 2016 as an alternative to native (device-specific) applications, with the advantage that they do not require separate bundling or distribution for different platforms.
 They can be used on a range of different systems, including desktop and mobile devices.
-Publishing the app to digital distribution systems, such as the Apple App Store, Google Play, or the Microsoft Store on Windows, is optional.
+Packaging and publishing a PWA, as an installable app, to digital distribution systems, such as the Apple App Store, Google Play, or the Microsoft Store on Windows, can optionally be performed.